 My fifth grader was super excited to join a class with a lot of girls (friend options!), however, she struggled academically at first.
 She entered into the class with some differences in the education that she received, but the teachers worked with her and after five months she is completely caught up academically.
 I’m sad she won’t have the slow academic pace that my other daughters received at Waldorf.

 I am super grateful for the acceleration of academics in the Saratoga Waldorf middle school.
 Each of my kids were prepared for middle and high school due to the academic rigor that was instilled in them during 6-8 grade.

 Thank you for all you did for my children!"

 -Kim Beekman, parent

 As you share your stories and connect to the stories of other Waldorf families, please consider supporting our school through a much needed and appreciated donation to the Annual Fund.
-Click on the yellow "donate" button to the left—we need your support today!
+Click on the green "donate" button —we need your support today!